 And it doesn’t matter if you’re not rich.
 What matters is the relationship between your numbers.
 For example, you can make $100,000 a year, spend $100,000 a year, and have nothing to show for it like 46% of adults who can’t come up with $400.
 Or you can make $75,000 a year, spend $50,000, and save $25,000.

 When I stopped measuring myself against other people and decided what was most important to me was having enough money to walk away then everything just fell into place.
-I was measuring myself against what I cared about and my behavior started aligning with my goals.
+I started measuring myself against what I cared about and my behavior began aligning with my goals.
 My numbers got better.

 Now, you might love your job and can’t imagine not doing it forever.
 But you still need financial freedom you just need it later in life like when you’re in your 60s and you have to quit.
 Retirement is the same thing as financial freedom.